-They move along slowly, crawling on or swimming, near the bottom amongst the mud and weeds.
+They move along slowly, crawling on or swimming, near the bottom among the mud and weeds.
 During wind generated currents in the spring and fall, large numbers of larva can be swept up to the surface where they are then fed upon by trout.

 Fly fishing chironomids larva can be successful year round but fishing is best in the spring (just after ice off to early summer), and again in the late fall (just prior to ice up).